Ruiqi-Xie/Spring2020-Project2-group-10/README.md

 ### Contribution statement:
 Contribution statement: All team members approve our work presented in this GitHub repository including this contributions statement.
-Here's their statements:
+Here's our statements:

 **Mengchen Wang**: "I finished the part of crime in the tab named "Environment" by designing the ui and server, and also the part of NYC's crime analysis in the tab named "Overview". "